 About Stanford Department of Athletics, Physical Education and Recreation

-Reporting to the Director of Recreation within the Department of Athletics, Physical Recreation and Recreation, the Associate Director of Recreation, BeWell Recreation Center Director is responsible for the strategic development, implementation and administration of a comprehensive fitness and recreation program to deliver an excellent experience for the campus community in Redwood City.
+Reporting to the Director of the BeWell Recreation Center within the Department of Athletics, Physical Recreation and Recreation, the Assistant Director of Aquatics and Events is responsible for the strategic development, implementation and administration of a comprehensive aquatics and events program to deliver an excellent experience for the campus community in Redwood City.
 Our new Stanford Redwood City campus, scheduled to open in 2019, brings together 2,700 staff in a collaborative environment that reflects Stanford’s culture and mission.
 The campus will offer amenities such as onsite cafes and a dining pavilion, a high-end fitness facility with an outdoor pool, and a childcare center for Stanford families.

-Provide leadership and direction to ensure that the Redwood City BeWell Recreation Center offers recreation programs that engage participants, promote health and well-being and provide opportunities to enhance the Stanford experience and improve the quality of life.
+Provide leadership and direction to ensure that the Redwood City BeWell Recreation Center offers aquatics, sports and event programming that engage participants, promote health and well-being and provide opportunities to enhance the Stanford experience and improve the quality of life.

-Recruit, hire, and provide leadership, professional development and direction to full and part time staff.
+Recruit, hire, and provide leadership, development and direction to part time staff.

 Promote programs to individuals through active, ongoing communications.

 Collaborate with university contacts including, but not limited to, DAPER, all departments housed in Redwood City, HIP, BeWell and other wellness collaborators at Stanford.

 Bachelor's degree and three years of relevant experience or a combination of education and relevant experience.
 Master’s degree in exercise related field preferred.